Sumter Chicks: History

 The Sumter Chicks were preceded by the Sumter Game Cocks, who played as members of the South Carolina League in 1907 and 1908.
 Sumter won the league championship in both seasons.

 It was reported that Sumter defeated Chester 2–1 in 10–innings on July 24, 1908.
 It was noted in the Chester newspaper, on July 28, 1908, that "some of the fans were greatly disappointed at the very rude manner in which they were treated while in Sumter last week."

 On July 27, 1908, Sumter was in 1st place with a 39–26 record, with the season soon to conclude, as reported in newspaper standings.
 The Chester Lantern newspaper stated "we want justice" in the final standings, due to Orageburg's poor play against Sumter, due to the "desire of Orangeburg that Sumter should win the pennant this year."

 The Sumter Gamecocks ended the 1908 South Carolina League season with a record of 41–27, winning their second consecutive championship.
 The Chester Collegians (40–30) finished 2.0 games behind the 1st place Gamecocks, followed by the Rock Hill Catawbas (28–40) and Orangeburg Cotton Pickers (27–39) in the 1908 final standings.

 The Chicks played at Riley Park.
 Tony Daniels and Wes Livengood played for them.

 The 1949 season attendance was 55,309, last in the 8–team Tri-State League.
-In 1950, attendance dropped to 30,324, again lowest in the league.
+In 1950, attendance dropped to 30,324, again the lowest in the league.
 In 1952, the Chicks and the Florence Steelers were replaced by the Greenwood Tigers and Greenville Spinners in the Tri-State League.

 In 1970, the Sumter Indians resumed minor league play as members of the Western Carolinas League.